ethandjoseph/Overtone-Pass-Filter/README.md

 # OvertonePass Filter

- multi-band pass filter based on JUCE State Variable Filter Uses 4 filters to filter out the note frequency along with 3 even harmonics on top of it.
+ Multi-band pass filter based on JUCE State Variable Filter Uses 4 filters to filter out the note frequency along with 3 even harmonics on top of it.
  Try it out on some white noise or reverb sends, but make sure to send the Note parameter the lead melody note value.